 The Alexander Technique needs a framework to grow in.

-This is because it’s not an activity or set of movements.
-It’s a practice that you apply to the things you do.
+This is because it’s a practice that you apply to the things you do.

 At first, the core framework is built of your basic movements (sitting, standing, walking, moving an arm etc..).
 It can also quickly expand to include your everyday activities - and maybe some Alexander procedures or directed activities to help you connect the concepts to everyday life.